MichaelCurrin/coding-blog/_posts/2019-09-04-site-building-tools.md

 ### Docute

 - [Link](https://docute.org/)
 - > "Docute is basically a JavaScript file that fetches Markdown files and renders them as a single-page application".

 ### Read The Docs

 - [Link](https://readthedocs.org/)
+- Built on Sphinx (a Python library).
+- Format with *reStructuredText* or *Markdown*.
+- Host on the Read the Docs site.
+This seems a like a common place for libraries to host their documentation, especially if they are Python libraries.
+Or self-host e.g. on Github Pages.
+- Build from `/docs` directory.
 - > "Read the Docs simplifies software documentation by automating building, versioning, and hosting of your docs for you."

 ### GitBook